-Whether you’re running paid ads on Google and Facebook or creating email landing page campaigns, without collecting and analyzing advertising metrics you’re essentially running your campaigns with blinders on.
+Whether you’re running paid ads on Google and Facebook or creating email post-click landing page campaigns, without collecting and analyzing advertising metrics, you’re essentially running your campaigns with blinders on.

-Advertising metrics help ascertain the progress of your marketing campaigns, what’s working well and what needs to change.
-This post will highlight the key advertising metrics you should be tracking when running campaigns in Google, YouTube, and Facebook.
+Advertising metrics help ascertain your marketing campaigns’ progress, what’s working well, and what needs to change.
+This post will highlight the key advertising metrics you should be tracking when running campaigns on Google, YouTube, and Facebook.
 (Many of the terms below can also be found in the Instapage Marketing Dictionary.)

 Why tracking advertising metrics is necessary